Mastering the Forehand Loop: Techniques for Powerful Offensive Shots

 1. Proper Grip

-Start with a comfortable shakehand grip, ensuring that your index finger is placed on the backside of the racket blade for extra control.
+Start with a comfortable shakehand grip, ensuring that your index finger is placed on the backside of the table tennis racket blade for extra control.
 Maintain a relaxed grip throughout the stroke to allow for fluid wrist movement.

 2. Stance and Footwork